Back | Home | Aller à version française

 A sign is a segment that thematizes one or several other segments in such a way that they are thematized by it.

 As the apparition of signs, with transversalizing technical manipulation, is the most revolutionary phenomenon of Evolution, it is worth considering these terms more attentively.
 Here, thematizing a (another) segment means: making a "theme" from an object or an event, meaning putting it in such a way that it is taken from (levare, prae), that it is proposed in the strong sense of putting in front (ponere, pro), that it becomes particularly present (esse, prae).
-The thesis (tHésis) in question exploits the Greek root *tHa, *tHè, *tHèk to express that the thematized is put in salience (protuding) and/or grasped with its pregnance (fecundity or resonance) <3D1>.
+The thesis (tHésis) in question exploits the Greek root *tHa, *tHè, *tHèk to express that the thematized is put in salience (protruding) and/or grasped with its pregnance (fecundity or resonance) <3D1>.
 And we will note the link that there is then between theme (position) and segment (cut); between thematization and segmentarization.
 Or still, that we can only thematize segments, therefore the results of cuts in fluxes; and that a thematized flux becomes a form of segment itself.

 That it depletes in this thematization, or is limited to this thematization, marks a clear difference between the sign and the tool, or more generally between the semiotic order and the technical order.
 A technical object thematizes others: the screwdriver thematizes the screw that thematizes it in turn; it sometimes even thematizes the hammer, when it fails to screw a screw; but it does not limit itself to this thematization, it does not deplete; the screwdriver moves the screw and the screw is moved by the screwdriver.
 There is a physical action – at least virtual – between the two.
 The extraordinary strength and weakness of the sign is that it manages without physical action.
 A segment thematizes another segment without acting upon it.
 It limits itself, it confines to a pure thematization, it depletes in this thematization.
 Or at least it confines to acting as a sign.
 Sometimes, as a word is pronounced a candle is blown out.
-But this extinguishing breadth is not part of that word as a word.
+But this extinguishing breath is not part of that word as a word.
 This also applies for a statue of the Virgin Mary that I would use to knock an enemy down; or still for a painting I would lay on a wounded person to cover him from the rain.
 It is true that, in a poem read out loud, phonemes insist on the physical event that they are, as does the ink on the physical event that it represents in Chinese poetry.
 But that is in addition.
 This can be thematized in the wordplay that French allows to do between "faire signe à" (making a sign to) and "signifier" (signifying to).
 We will say that, for the carpenter's eye, the screwdriver "makes a sign to" the screw and conversely.
 But it does not "signify" it.
 On the other hand, the word screw or the drawing of a screw or the miming of the action of screwing "signify it".
 Having added to the segments that "make a sign to" (technically) segments that "signify" (semiotically) was perhaps the leap from Homo habilis to Homo erectus.

-As for distanciation contrasting with at a distance, it is an artifice of formulation that will allow to cautiously recall throughout the text the opposition between the sign (in distanciation, because it depletes in its distanciation) and the technical object (only at a distance, as it is destined to physical actions on what it thematizes in the panoply and the protocol).
+As for in distanciation contrasting with at a distance, it is an artifice of formulation that will allow to economically recall throughout the text the opposition between the sign (in distanciation, because it depletes in its distanciation) and the technical object (only at a distance, as it is destined to physical actions on what it thematizes in the panoply and the protocol).

 4B.
 Nature and paths of indiciality (indicium)